fagan2888/microstate/README.md

 ### Other data types

-In addition to dict, data may be str, int or float.
+In addition to dict, or list, data may be str, int or float.
 However it will be stored internally as a binary string.
 Be aware of this when retrieving the data.

+### Partial support for tuple

+Tuples can be stored but will be converted to list.